Bbeniful/BetworkChange/README.md

 ```

-You also able to get the netwrok type as you can see above.
+You are also able to get the network types as you can see above.
 There is the type definitions:
 ```
     WIFI,
     INTERNET,